 Tail displays

 Humpback Whales, in contrast, boast large, distinctive flukes with a serrated trailing edge.
 As they dive, they often lift their flukes high above the water, providing a familiar sight.
-Keen observers can use this opportunity identify the individual based on the unique patterns found on the underside of their flukes.
+Keen observers can use this opportunity to identify the individual based on the unique patterns found on the underside of their flukes.

 Dorsal fin and head shape